ddc-java/ddc-day/formatting.md

 [^footnote-example]: A footnote is automatically displayed at the bottom of the page, no matter where the footnote definition appears.

+Because a footnote (like the one defined above) is displayed at the bottom of the page, regardless of where it's defined, it should be defined immediately after the paragraph or list where it is first referenced.

 ## Glossaries

 If a curriculum module introduces several new terms, it should include a glossary section (possibly in a **Resources** page).
 This should be written as a definition list---an element intended for just this purpose.
 Glossary entries in a single list should always be in alphabetical order; however, it may be useful to have multiple glossary lists, organized by category or topic.